+This rapid will wake you up after the flatwater section--time to get ready for the big rapids up ahead!
 Large eddies are available on the left after this rapid, if you want to regroup and take a break before Kahuna.

-In the spring of 2013, a new trail was put in that lets kayakers putin right above Kahuna!
+In the spring of 2013, a new trail was put in that lets kayakers put in right above Kahuna!
 Park at the same Kahuna/Lunch Counter parking area, and look for the new trail just upstream of the old trail.

 This curler wave is at the start of the next rapid; if you paddle hard you may catch it center and drift left.